firmai/data-science-career/README.md

 Tired of technical phone screens?
 Take Triplebyte’s <a href="https://triplebyte.com/a/Nosq7GM/careerb">quiz</a> and go straight to final onsite interviews!
 Also check out Triplebyte’s <a href="https://triplebyte.com/a/Nosq7GM/careera?page=salary">Salary Tool!</a> They use real data from actual offers made to Triplebyte engineers.
 A few of the companies that use Triplebyte include Adobe, Robinhood, Box, Dropbox, Instacart, Evernote, Hipmunk, Grammarly & Palantir

+[r/datascienceproject](https://www.reddit.com/r/datascienceproject/) is a subreddit where you can share all your data science projects.
+There is no restrictions on self promotion.
+Let the best post rise to the top.
+One rule, it has to relate to a data science project.